Sanjida Akhter: Thimphu City

+Nasrin

+She played for Nasrin for 2025 SAFF Women's Club Championship.
+Her team consisted largely of age-level players, with her as the sole experienced campaigner, resulting in her team finishing bottom of the table with two draws and two defeats, without registering a win.

+Bangladesh Police

+In 2025, she signed with Bangladesh Police for the 2025–26 Bangladesh Women's Football League and led the team.

+Jhapa

+In March 2026, she joined Jhapa for the 2025–26 ANFA Women's League.
+She became the first Bangladeshi woman footballer to play in Nepal's top-tier league.

 International career

 Sanjida was selected to the Bangladesh girls' U-17 team for the 2015 AFC U-16 Women's Championship qualification – Group B matches in 2014.
 She also played AFC U-14 Girls' Regional Championship – South and Central held in Nepal in 2015, where Bangladesh U-14 Girls' became Champion.
 She played in 2017 AFC U-16 Women's Championship qualification – Group C matches.
 She capped 9 times for the U-17 nationals and scored 4 goals.
 Being group C champion, Bangladesh have qualified for the 2017 AFC U-16 Women's Championship in Thailand in September 2017.

 She later played in 2019 AFC U-19 Women's Championship qualification and the 2020 AFC Women's Olympic Qualifying Tournament.